 When completing the online form for submitting your appeal you can save and return your form (by clicking to ‘save and resume’, and you will then be sent a password and a link to your saved version of the form – you must ensure that you keep this password and link) but the form does not save your data automatically.
 It can be very easy to lose your data, therefore we strongly recommend drafting your appeal in a word/google document before going to the submission stage in order to keep your appeal draft safe.
-By drafting your appeal in a separate document this will also enable you to be able to share your draft with the YUSU or GSA advice services, should you wish to request guidance/feedback before you submit it.
+Drafting your appeal in a separate document will also enable you to share your draft with the YUSU or GSA advice services, should you wish to request guidance/feedback before you submit it.

 To create a template for your draft, we suggest going through the online form (the Formal Stage Appeal Form, which you can find on the University’s appeals webpage) as if you were filling it out, taking note of the headings of each section you will need to complete.
 As the form is dynamic, the sections you need to complete will be different depending on your situation.

 Your appeal will be considered by the University’s Special Cases Committee, which is separate from your academic department and will have no prior knowledge of, or information about, your case.
 So when writing your appeal it is important to provide sufficient detail to help them make a clear and informed decision.

 Some general principles that apply to all appeals are as follows:

 - Be as specific as you can, outlining the details of your situation in chronological order and include dates where applicable.
 This will help to clarify the sequence of events, whilst also providing a link between the circumstances you describe and the particular academic outcome in question.